mattvenn/piffin/reaction_timer/lesson-4.md

 ### Tips

-* Works well with a whole class.
+* Works well with a whole class,
 * Having cones at the points of a tree helps to structure the game.
-For 3 conditionals, you’d need 7 cones, 3 for the conditions and 4 for the possible outcomes.
+For 3 conditionals, you’d need 7 cones, 3 for the conditions and 4 for the possible outcomes,
 * Sometimes students forget which way to go, so having True and False with arrows on the paper can help.

 ## Setup the Pi : 5 minutes